The training accuracy of two-layer neural networks: its estimation and understanding using random datasets: Empirical corrections

-We repeat the same processes for 2-D to determine special parameters $\left\{x_d,\ y_d,\ c_d\right\}$ in Observation \ref{obs:1} for data dimensionality from 3 to 10.
-Results are shown in Table 3.
+We repeat the same processes as for 2-D to determine spatial parameters $\left\{x_d,\ y_d,\ c_d\right\}$ in Observation~\ref{obs:1} for data dimensionality from 3 to 10.
+Results are shown in Table~\ref{tab:3}.
 The R-squared values of fitting are high.